DDoSPedia is a glossary that focuses on network and

 definitions.
 It provides a central place for hard to find web-scattered

-An HTTP flood is an attack method used by hackers to attack web servers and applications.
+An HTTP flood is a HTTP DDoS attack method used by hackers to attack web servers and applications.
 It consists of seemingly legitimate session-based sets of HTTP GET or POST requests sent to a target web server.
 These requests are specifically designed to consume a significant amount of the server's resources, and therefore can result in a

 (without necessarily requiring a high rate of network traffic).
 Such requests are often sent en masse by means of a